aws-samples/amazon-sagemaker-secure-mlops/README.md

         ParameterKey=AvailabilityZones,ParameterValue=${AWS_DEFAULT_REGION}a\\,${AWS_DEFAULT_REGION}b \
         ParameterKey=NumberOfAZs,ParameterValue=2 \
         ParameterKey=StartKernelGatewayApps,ParameterValue=YES \
+        ParameterKey=SeedCodeS3BucketName,ParameterValue=$S3_BUCKET_NAME \
         ParameterKey=OrganizationalUnitStagingId,ParameterValue=$STAGING_OU_ID \
         ParameterKey=OrganizationalUnitProdId,ParameterValue=$PROD_OU_ID \
         ParameterKey=SetupStackSetExecutionRoleName,ParameterValue=$SETUP_STACKSET_ROLE_NAME
 ```

+If you do not have an AWS Organization setup, you can omit the `OrganizationalUnitStagingId` and `OrganizationalUnitProdId` parameters from the previous call.

 ### Cleanup
 First, delete the two root stacks from AWS CloudFormation console or command line: